Due to popular demand, I shall be publishing my programming template for intermediate to advanced trainers, ‘The Forced Entry Method!’

 As so many of us do, I spend a lot of time reading and recently came across a blog from Brandon Lilly, a top level American powerlifter, and a training methodology he calls The Cube.
-This is simply a three way rotation of Max Effort sessions, Dynamic Effort sessions and Repetition Effort sessions.
+This is simply a three way rotation of Max Effort sessions, Dynamic Effort sessions and Repetition Effort sessions he has based on a conjugate method and some Westside programming.
 This reminded me of a programme I wrote a couple of years ago with a three way rotation of singles, triples and fives, to ensure athletes weren’t lifting maximally day in day out, and they got good results from it.
 I have combined this idea with some Westside principles of Dynamic work to supplement strength work, and also a split that I, and many of my lifters, have had great results from.

 So what is The Gorilla Forced Entry Method?

 This is a template for a three week mesocycle and is as follows:

 This is where Gorilla 1,3,5 comes into play.
 This is applied to the first key movement and is done in a daily max style.
 So you build up to a daily max single (100%) and then base the rest of the reps on that percentage.
 This is a triple with 90% of the daily max, and then a set of five with 80% of the daily max.
 So effectively:

 1 @ 100%, 3 @ 90%, 5 @ 80%